Googolplexic/.fold-converter/README.md

 # .fold file face_vertices converter and vertex excluder
 ## Description

-A simple HTML page that calls the FOLD API to add the faces_vertices properties.
+A simple HTML page that calls the FOLD API to add the faces_vertices properties, displaying the results afterwards.
 Useful for exporting a .fold file from software such as [Oriedita](https://github.com/oriedita/oriedita) to view on https://origamisimulator.org.
 To do this, there is a script to remove/exclude extra vertices, similar to the "Remove extra vertices" function from Oriedita.
 Also, the console will log which vertices in the fold fail Maekawa's theorem as a light flat-foldability check (Might add more in the future)